Psychedelic/DIP721/spec.md

 Caller of this method is able to transfer the NFT `token_identifier` that is in `from`'s balance to `to`'s balance if the caller is an approved operator to do so.

-If the transfer goes through, returns a `Nat` that represents the CAP History transaction ID that can be used at the `transaction` method.
+If the transfer goes through, returns a `nat` that represents the CAP History transaction ID that can be used at the `transaction` method.

 ```
 transferFrom : (principal, principal, nat) -> (variant { Ok : nat; Err : NftError });